 Established as the Centenary Biblical Institute by the Methodist Church in 1867, Morgan State University became a public institution in 1939.
 MSU promotes excellence, diversity, integrity, innovation, and leadership to its urban community from its main campus in Baltimore, Maryland.
 Online degrees and classes, including MSU’s bachelor of science in electrical and computer engineering offers flexible educational options to working professionals and students with associate degrees in the field.

-MSU is regionally accredited by the Middle States Commission on Higher Education.
-MSU's electrical engineering program is accredited by the Accreditation Board for Engineering and Technology.
+Morgan State University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+MSU’s electrical engineering program is accredited by the Accreditation Board for Engineering and Technology.

 Choosing a Online Electrical Engineering Degree Program

 Students studying electrical engineering online can often tailor their degree to their interests by choosing a concentration or focus.
 Electrical engineering programs sometimes feature focus areas, including mechanical engineering, aerospace engineering, automotive engineering, and industrial engineering.
 Depending on a student’s career goals and personal interests, they can consider which focus area best suits their goals.
 Some electrical engineering programs require senior students to complete a thesis project to successfully graduate from the program, while others include requirements such as capstones or a comprehensive exam.